 To comply with the Oklahoma Home Care Act, an initial registered nurse evaluation must precede personal care service delivery, must be part of the initial assessment and each 6 month monitoring visit and annual reassessment supporting the plan of care for personal care services provided by an in-home care provider and must be performed by the entity that provides or contracts with personal care workers to provide the personal care services.
 To promote continuity of care and timely service delivery, the ADvantage Program regards an agreement by a provider to produce a nurse evaluation as an agreement, as well, to provide those Medicaid in-home care services identified by the assessment/reassessment that the provider is certified and contracted to provide.
-Reimbursement for a nurse evaluation shall be denied if the provider that produced the nurse evaluation fails to provide the Medicaid in-home care services.
+Reimbursement for a nurse evaluation shall be denied if the provider that produced the nurse evaluation fails to provide the Medicaid in-home care services identified by the assessment when the provider is certified and contracted to provide those services.